What Is Tortious Interference With a Business Relationship?

 Managing Partner

-Competition between businesses can become intense.
 But when a competitor’s efforts to gain an advantage over your company cross the line from fair competition to unlawful conduct, you have the right to take legal action against them.
-If a competitor intentionally destroys or attempts to destroy your company or anticipated business relationships, you may have a tortious interference claim against the competitor.
-A tortious interference claim can provide your company with relief from ongoing interference and compensation for your business’s ongoing and future financial losses.

 Ongoing relationships are key to any business’s long-term success, and when they’re jeopardized, so are the company’s prospects for survival.
-Examples of business relationships that may become subject to tortious interference include those with:

-• Employees
+• Customers,

-• Vendors/suppliers
+• Employees,

-• Contractors
+• Vendors/suppliers,

-• Lenders/creditors
+• Contractors,

-• Distributors
+• Lenders/creditors,

-• Manufacturers
+• Distributors,

-• Insurers
+• Insurers.

-These relationships don’t have to be formalized in a contract for them to be critical to your business’s future.
 Regardless of their nature, competitors can jeopardize your company’s health and success by interfering with your business relationships, severing them either to degrade your company’s operations or to steal your partners and affiliates away to improve the competitor’s operations.

 Types of Tortious Interference

 You may have a tortious interference claim against a competitor that interferes with your company’s business relationships to harm your company or improve its own market share.
-The law recognizes two types of tortious interference claims:

-• Tortious interference with contractual relationships: This type of tortious interference claim arises when a party attempts to interfere in a business relationship governed by an existing oral or written contract, usually by inducing one party to terminate the contractual relationship.
+This type of tortious interference claim arises when a party attempts to interfere in a business relationship governed by an existing oral or written contract, usually by inducing one party to terminate the contractual relationship.

-• Tortious interference with prospective economic advantage: This type of claim arises when a party attempts to derail a potential business relationship or contractual negotiations.
+This type of claim arises when a party attempts to derail a potential business relationship or contractual negotiations.

 How Does Tortious Interference Occur?

-• Inducing your employees to work for the competitor in violation of the employee’s agreement with your company, such as by bringing your company’s confidential information with them or soliciting your customers or suppliers
+• Inducing your employees to work for the competitor in violation of the employee’s agreement with your company, such as by bringing your company’s confidential information with them or soliciting your customers or suppliers,

-• Making fraudulent misrepresentations to your business partners to induce them to sever their relationship with your company, including false statements about the quality of your company’s goods and services, your company’s ability to fulfill contractual obligations, or your company’s financial health and future prospects (such as claiming that your company will soon file for bankruptcy)
+• Making fraudulent misrepresentations to your business partners to induce them to sever their relationship with your company, including false statements about the quality of your company’s goods and services, your company’s ability to fulfill contractual obligations, or your company’s financial health and future prospects (such as claiming that your company will soon file for bankruptcy),

-• Threatening economic or physical harm, such as threatening to blackmail your business partners if they don’t sever their relationships with your company
+• Threatening economic or physical harm, such as threatening to blackmail your business partners if they don’t sever their relationships with your company.

 Your Company’s Legal Options After Becoming the Victim of Tortious Interference